joosy/guides/guides/blog/preloaders.md

 {% assign gist_file = 'Bootstrap.coffee' %}
 {% include gist.html %}

 Application bootstrap accepts some options that you may find useful.
 Environment option has no direct use at this moment but the debug option does.
 As soon as you turn it on Joosy will start spamming your console with a lot of info that happens inside classes you use.
 Just give it a try.
-Sometimes it can save you a hour of debugging.
+Sometimes it can save you an hour of debugging.

 Our blog is ready and prepared to load properly.
 This already is a finished product but there's still one interesting feature Joosy has to offer.
 Pass on to the [final chapter](/guides/blog/load-unload-and-in-progress-animations.html) to learn how to controll page switch animation.